belovm96/chord-detection/README.md

 * Docker App (To install Docker follow instructions [here](https://docs.docker.com/get-docker/))
   * Clone this repository
   * Go to this repo's root directory
-  * From the root directory go to ChordDetection-->App
+  * From the root directory cd to ChordDetection-->app
   * To create docker image use cmd docker image build -t streamlit:app .
   * Finally, to run docker image use cmd docker container run --gpus all -p 8501:8501 streamlit:app
 * Command Line Tool